blcu-nlp/GEC-Reading-List/README.md

 *  Rico Sennrich, Barry Haddow, and Alexandra Birch.
 2016.
 [Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/pdf/1508.07909.pdf).
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Association for Computational Linguistics, Berlin, Germany, pages 1715–1725.(BPE)

 *  Franz Josef Och.
 2003.
 [Minimum Error Rate Training in Statistical Machine Translation](https://www.aclweb.org/anthology/P03-1021.pdf).
 In Proceedings of the Annual Meeting of the Association for Computational Linguistics.
 (MERT)

+<h2 id="Algorithm"> Algorithms Competition</h2>

+*  Yen-Lu Chow and Richard Schwartz.
+1989.
+[The n-best algorithm:
+An efficient procedure for finding top n sentence hypotheses](https://www.aclweb.org/anthology/H89-2027.pdf). in Proceedings of the workshop on Speech and Natural Language.
+Association for Computational Linguistics, 1989, pp.
+199–202.

 <h2 id="BEA"> BEA2019 Competition</h2>